-- Establish an interagency "China Censorship Monitor and Action Group" to address the impacts of censorship and intimidation of American citizens, legal residents, and companies, and consider expanding such a group globally with allies and partners; - O Develop a multi-stakeholder action plan and code of conduct with universities, foundations, think tanks, film production companies, publishers, non-governmental organizations, and state and local governments so that their interactions with foreign governments or entities uphold standards of academic freedom, corporate ethics, and human rights;

-O Require U.S. colleges and universities to publicly report all foreign gifts, contracts, and in-kind contributions that exceed

-\$50,000 in any single year;

-Ondition certain Federal assistance to U.S. universities, colleges, and school districts upon their making public their contracts or agreements establishing Confucius Institutes or Confucius Classrooms and on their having clear provisions protecting academic freedom and the civil rights of their Chinese employees and teachers, and granting full managerial authority to the college, university, or school district;

-Increase appropriations to expand Chinese language curriculum development and instruction in American high schools and colleges;

-O Require Ú.S. think tanks and other non-governmental organizations to disclose foreign grants and gifts as part of their tax filings to maintain non-profit status; and

-- O Update and expand the requirements of the Foreign Agents Registration Act (FARA) to cover individuals and other entities lobbying on behalf of foreign governments, entities, or organizations working on educational or scientific pursuits in order to address their efforts to acquire technologies banned under U.S. export controls and their efforts to limit academic freedom by acting through organizations like the Chinese Students and Scholars Association and Confucius Institutes. - Defend Values While Not Abetting Anti-Asian Discrimination or Chinese Propaganda.
+- Establish an interagency "China Censorship Monitor and Action Group" to address the impacts of censorship and intimidation of American citizens, legal residents, and companies, and consider expanding such a group globally with allies and partners; - Develop a multi-stakeholder action plan and code of conduct with universities, foundations, think tanks, film production companies, publishers, non-governmental organizations, and state and local governments so that their interactions with foreign governments or entities uphold standards of academic freedom, corporate ethics, and human rights; - Require U.S. colleges and universities to publicly report all foreign gifts, contracts, and in-kind contributions that exceed \$50,000 in any single year; - Condition certain federal assistance to U.S. universities, colleges, and school districts upon their making public their contracts or agreements establishing Confucius Institutes or Confucius Classrooms and on their having clear provisions protecting academic freedom and the civil rights of their Chinese employees and teachers, and granting full managerial authority to the college, university, or school district; - Increase appropriations to expand Chinese language curriculum development and instruction in American high schools and colleges; - Require U.S. think tanks and other non-governmental organizations to disclose foreign grants and gifts as part of their tax filings to maintain non-profit status; and - Update and expand the requirements of the Foreign Agents Registration Act (FARA) to cover individuals and other entities lobbying on behalf of foreign governments, entities, or organizations working on educational or scientific pursuits in order to address their efforts to acquire technologies banned under U.S. export controls and their efforts to limit academic freedom by acting through organizations like the Chinese Students and Scholars Association and Confucius Institutes.

+Defend Values While Not Abetting Anti-Asian Discrimination or Chinese Propaganda

 The Administration and Congress should create public messaging strategies that communicate clearly to both domestic and international audiences the nature and scope of the Chinese government and Communist Party's challenges to international law and universal human rights standards.
 These strategies must clearly differentiate the peoples and cultures of China from the Chinese government and Communist Party.
 The Party has sought to exploit protests in the United States, such as those against anti-Asian discrimination, as well as xenophobic rhetoric, to further its objectives.
-Poorly designed and communicated U.S. efforts regarding Chinese government policies can fuel propaganda and can also lead to intolerance or harassment of people of Chinese descent and other Asian American and Pacific Islander communities, which can frustrate our ability to craft a domestic consensus for a China policy grounded in the principles of human rights and the rule of law.
+Poorly designed and communicated U.S. efforts regarding Chinese government policies can fuel propaganda that references instances of intolerance or harassment of people of Chinese descent and other Asian American and Pacific Islander communities, which can frustrate our ability to craft a domestic consensus for a China policy grounded in the principles of human rights and the rule of law.
 U.S. officials should always be clear that they stand for human rights and the rule of law, and against discrimination and intolerance of any kind.
 In addition, the Administration and Congress should work together to:

-O Instruct the Department of Justice and the Federal Bureau of Investigation to protect U.S. citizens and residents of Asian and Chinese descent, and Chinese nationals living or studying in the United States, from undue foreign interference and surveillance and ensure that their civil rights are safeguarded, including freedom from coercion or intimidation, freedom of expression, and the freedom of religion; and

-Extend to any U.S. citizen a private right of action to pursue civil litigation for wrongful employment termination or demotion for expressing opinions critical of the Chinese government or Communist Party or for supporting human rights in the

-People's Republic of China.
+- Instruct the Department of Justice and the Federal Bureau of Investigation to protect U.S. citizens and residents of Asian and Chinese descent, and Chinese nationals living or studying in the United States, from undue foreign interference and surveillance and to ensure that their civil rights are safeguarded, including freedom from coercion or intimidation, freedom of expression, and the freedom of religion; and - Extend to any U.S. citizen a private right of action to pursue civil litigation for wrongful employment termination or demotion for expressing opinions critical of the Chinese government or Communist Party or for supporting human rights in the People's Republic of China.